thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

 You can use `thinkjs` command to create REST API automaticly without writing any other code. you can easily add filter or auth check if you want.

-#### Support multiple WebSocket libray
+#### Support multiple WebSocket library

-ThinkJS supports some common Websocket library like `socket.io` and `sockjs`.
-And it package those library to take same API into different library.
+ThinkJS supports some common Websocket libraries like `socket.io` and `sockjs`.
+And it packages those library to take same API into different library.

 #### Lots of test case